Dolphin Entertainment (DLPN) & Its Rivals Head-To-Head Review

-Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 public companies in the “Personal services” industry, but how does it contrast to its competitors?
-We will compare Dolphin Entertainment to related businesses based on the strength of its dividends, institutional ownership, earnings, valuation, analyst recommendations, profitability and risk.
+Dolphin Entertainment (NASDAQ:DLPN – Get Rating) is one of 63 publicly-traded companies in the “Personal services” industry, but how does it contrast to its peers?
+We will compare Dolphin Entertainment to related companies based on the strength of its analyst recommendations, valuation, risk, profitability, institutional ownership, earnings and dividends.

-12.2% of Dolphin Entertainment shares are held by institutional investors.
-Comparatively, 54.9% of shares of all “Personal services” companies are held by institutional investors.
-5.6% of Dolphin Entertainment shares are held by insiders.
-Comparatively, 23.2% of shares of all “Personal services” companies are held by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a company is poised for long-term growth.

-This table compares Dolphin Entertainment and its competitors revenue, earnings per share and valuation.
+This table compares Dolphin Entertainment and its peers revenue, earnings per share (EPS) and valuation.

 |Gross Revenue